Torus interconnect: Torus network topology

-We can generalize the rule from the figures above.
-Torus interconnect is a switch-less topology that can be seen as a mesh interconnect with nodes arranged in a rectilinear array of N = 2, 3, or more dimensions, with processors connected to their nearest neighbors, and corresponding processors on opposite edges of the array connected.[1]
+A torus interconnect is a switch-less topology that can be seen as a mesh interconnect with nodes arranged in a rectilinear array of N = 2, 3, or more dimensions, with processors connected to their nearest neighbors, and corresponding processors on opposite edges of the array connected.[1]
 In this lattice, each node has 2N connections.
-This topology got the name from the fact that the lattice formed in this way is topologically homogeneous to an N-dimensional torus.
+This topology is named for the lattice formed in this way, which is topologically homogeneous to an N-dimensional torus.

 Visualization

 The first 3 dimensions of torus network topology are easier to visualize and are described below: